 Ni Jia Wou Jia (你家我家滷味)

-Braised food restaurant are all over night markets in Taichung.
+Braised food restaurants are all overnight markets in Taiwan.
 It is so popular in Taiwan that even the locals buy it and take it home.

-Similar to the one in Yizhong Street Night Market, you pick and choose all the ingredients you want to cook in the light soy sauce broth.
-Choose from different types of meatballs, tofu, fishball, vegetables and noodles.
-You can eat at this small restaurant or bring the food back to your hotel (if you live near).
+Like the one in Yizhong Street Night Market, you pick and choose all the ingredients you want to cook in this vendor’s light soy sauce broth.
+Choose from different types of meatballs, tofu, fishballs, vegetables and noodles.
+You can eat at this small restaurant or bring the food back to your hotel (if you live nearby).

 Other delicious treats: Clams in broth (金莎蛤仔) and cut fruits

 Clams in broth (金莎蛤仔) serves clams in soup broth, shrimp in broth, sea snails or whelks in soup broth and dried tofu.
-It didn’t look busy when I took the photo at the beginning of the night but when I walked back, the queue was quite long.
-The clam in soup is the most popular option and you can even add noodles in the broth.
+It didn’t look busy when I took the photo at the beginning of the night, but the queue was quite long when I returned.
+The clam in soup is the most popular option; you can even add noodles to the broth.
 Prices start at NT$70.

-And for a healthy option, many vendors selling cut fruit in Feng Chia Night Market (and any night market across Taiwan).
-Choose from watermelon, mango, papaya, cantaloupe, pineapple to more exotic fruit like red dragonfruit and water apple.
+Many vendors sell cut fruit in Feng Chia Night Market (and any Taiwan food market) for a healthy option.
+Choose from watermelon, mango, papaya, cantaloupe, and pineapple to more exotic fruits like red dragonfruit and water apple.
 A bag of cut fruit starts at NT$15.

 Other Taiwanese treats